-|Category||Types of Data Collected|
+|Category||Types of data processed|

 · Title, Name

-|Contact Details||· Postal address, email address, contact phone numbers (home / work landline phone number, personal / work mobile number)|
+|Contact details||· Postal address, email address, contact phone numbers (home / work landline phone number, personal / work mobile number)|

-|Financial Data (to help the fundraising team to fulfil its function)||· Donations made to DEBRA Ireland
+|Financial data (to help the fundraising team to fulfil its function)||· Donations made to DEBRA Ireland

 · Bank details for regular donors to DEBRA Ireland including account numbers

-|Employment Information||· Employer
+|Employment information||· Employer

-|Other Information||· Attendance at DEBRA Ireland events|
+|Other information||· Such as attendance at DEBRA Ireland events|

 What we do with the information collected